ellissentoso/Stock-Forecast-with-Machine-Learning/README.md

 Here's why:
 The stock market can be unpredictable but machine learning is one of the best ways to help do quantitative analysis.

-A list of commonly used resources that I find helpful is listed in the acknowledgments.
+A list resources that I find helpful is listed in the acknowledgments.

 ## Built With